Technology can be a useful servant but a dangerous master.

-In fact, Jobs was very clear that technology is nothing.
-What is important is the faith that goes behind the people - the faith that people are basically good and smart, and that if you give them the tools, they will do wonderful things with them.
+In fact, Jobs was very clear when he said that technology in itself is nothing.
+What is important is the faith that goes behind the people - the faith that people are inherently good, and if you give them the tools, they will do wonderful things with them.

-So how do you manage to reflect that your purpose of using information technology is to empower people to do what they want to do?
-How does it reflec that to you technology is indistinguishable from magic?
+So how do you manage to reflect that your purpose of using information technology is to empower people?
+How do you tell the recruiter that for you, technology is indistinguishable from magic?

-Tech resume could be difficult to make.
+Technical resume can be difficult to make.
 We mostly believe in copying and pasting.
-It's just a resume, right?
+It's just a technical resume, right?
 Why spend hours and days when there's a shortcut right there?

-We bring you the best technical resume guide for 2018.
-We have made sure to include the newest trends for writing the tricky parts of your resume.
+We bring you the best technical resume guide for 2020.
+We made sure to include the newest trends for writing the tricky parts of your technical resume.

 Be it the technical summary or the technical work section, we have included all the tips and tricks in one place.

-To make it easiest for you, the professionals at Hiration have built a super cool resume builder.
-With 20+ free customized resume templates to match your job profile, you can build your resume instantly.
+To make it easier for you, the professionals at Hiration have built a super cool resume builder.
+With 25+ customized resume templates to match your job profile, you can build your technical resume instantly.
 Check it out here.

-Scroll down for your go-to guide to write your technical resume.
+Scroll down for your go-to guide on technical resume.